Oliver-Piorun/koala_chess/README.md

 Maybe it will turn into a "Rust 2D Rendering Proof-of-Concept (PoC)", as my interests have shifted a bit in the last months and the implemented technical part was the most exciting.
 We will see!

-Anyway, feel free to build it from source until release versions are published! :blush:
+Anyway, feel free to build it from source until release versions are being published! :blush:

 ## :desktop_computer: Supported platforms